 The costs for processing our raw fleece into Fabric are exceptional.
 We require special treatment at every step of the way.
 Our millers put this in writing: “... you are a special customer ... you have your own Mill within the Mill.
 We do not do this for any other customers.”
 All of our Fabrics, even our solid colors, are woven on a Jacquard loom, which is capable not only of producing complex patterns, but also creates in our Fabrics a three-dimensional structure that enables performance significantly superior to the typical standard/flat loom.

 American Trench, an American maker of luxury garments, has purchased from us some Fabric for a Peacoat that we co-brand with them.
 They told us they view our Fabric as an extremely durable substitute for cashmere.
 We really like the sound of that!

 Sometimes we have to go to crazy lengths to remain pure-American, but we are unwilling to make any exceptions.
 It turns out there are no American makers of the type of pure (soft!) merino woolen cuffs and ribs we need for our Hoodies and some other items.
 So, we had to start from scratch, by sourcing appropriate fiber, then having it spun and dyed to our specs, and then knitted into cuffs (and ribs).
 This process was very time-consuming and insanely (embarrassingly) expensive.

 We are a very small company, making small quantities of garments.
 We worked three years to develop our first true production Fabric.
 Each garment we offer has been designed and fitted and tested repeatedly before we put our label on it.
-It is routine for us to spend over a year developing a garment.
+It is routine for us to spend thousands of dollars and more than a year developing a garment.